simit-lang/simit/README.md

     export LLVM_CONFIG=<path to llvm>/build/bin/llvm-config

-To perform an out-of-tree build of Simit do:
+The Simit compiler uses [taco](http://tensor-compiler.org) to generate code that can evaluate linear algebra expressions within Simit programs.
+To perform an out-of-tree build of Simit, you must first initialize the taco git submodule:

+    cd <simit-directory>
+    git submodule init
+    git submodule update
+    cd external/taco

+then follow the instructions in README.md to build taco.
+You can then build
+Simit:

     cd <simit-directory>
     mkdir build